Rajula: Transport

 The city is well connected with rest of the country by railways, bus transport and sea transport to other major cities of Gujarat such as Rajkot, Jamnagar and Bhavnagar.

+In 2023 airport authority of India had announced green field airport at Rajula in list of 11 new airports of gujrat.

 Night sleeper coach private buses running from Una or Diu to major cities like Ahmedabad, Baroda, Surat and Mumbai pass through Rajula providing a pleasure journey from Rajula to these cities.
 Rajula is situated on national highway No. 51.
-This highway connects Bhavnagar with Somnath.
+This highway connects Bhavnagar with Veraval.

 Economy

 The city has substantial rock quarries that export around the country.
 Its economy mainly depends on industries and agriculture.
 Crops such as groundnut, cotton, and onion are popular.

-Port Pipavav is a busy and growing seaport.
-Pipavav Shipyard Limited, now Reliance Naval and Engineering Limited, is one of the India's largest shipbuilding and heavy industry companies.
+Port Pipavav is a busy and growing seaport, with both major cargo operations and a shipyard operated by one of the India's largest shipbuilding and heavy industry companies.

 Kovaya village, known for limestone mine reserves, has some of the largest cement manufacturing plants.

-Hotels and restaurants

-There are many hotels available in Rajula and many restaurants where one can find both continental and Gujarati food.